In this chapter we will cover some techniques and options that you can use to improve your testing experience

 Of course, you are not allowed to have cyclic dependencies.

-What if you want to execute one test scenario but with different data?
-In this case you can use examples
+What if you want to execute the same test scenario with different data?
+In this case you can inject examples

 Data is defined via the

-@example annotation, using JSON or Doctrine-style notation (limited to a single line):
+@example annotation, using JSON or Doctrine-style notation (limited to a single line).
+Doctrine-style:

 If you use JSON notation please keep in mind that all string keys